 I Wish I Had Known How to Study and Practice

 Practicing, even though I was using inappropriate guidelines, got me used to committing to improvement, celebrating my successes, and keeping myself afloat when things weren’t going as I imagined they would.
 I remember this one page of capital Os (you can still find a post about it on my Instagram page, waaaaay down) that I wrote for practice and the nuance of guidelines finally hit me.

 - Where does the broad part of the stroke start and stop?

 - How far away from the main stroke is this line?

 - What shape is the negative space?

 - How far up on this curve does the loop intersect?
 Halfway?
 Less than halfway?

-The letters are all written in relation to a guideline, and this guideline is how the letters all relate to one another.
-Shortly after looking at the script this way, I realized the guidelines I was using were incorrect for the shapes of the script I was working with, as was the pen I was using.
+Calligraphy is written in relation to a set of guidelines, and is one way the letters all relate to one another.
+Shortly after looking at my practice script this way, I realized the guidelines I was using were incorrect for the script I was working with, and so was the pen I was using.